dtdannen/django-nostr-login-demo/README.md

 # django-nostr-login-demo
 This is a simple demo of how to use Nostr extensions for authentication, using Django's built-in User models.

 Note: Please submit a PR if you can improve this!
-I play with django and nostr in my free time so I'm still learning.

 # Install